 Growth in the Garden: While short in stature, ‘ala‘ala wai nui makes a poor groundcover because it grows and spreads too slowly.
 Rather, in the garden, use ‘ala‘ala wai nui as an accent planting on a large rock or in a container.
 Select a site with full or partial shade for the most natural growth and form.

 Inside, ‘ala‘ala wai nui does well near a bright window.
 If you don’t have a bright window (or, maybe, no window at all), place your ‘ala‘ala wai nui under artificial sunlight.
-I successful used a 23 watt daylight (6500 K) compact florescent putting out 1600 lumens to keep an ‘ala‘ala wai nui in my bedroom for several years.
+I successfully used a 23-watt daylight (6500 K) compact florescent putting out 1600 lumens to keep an ‘ala‘ala wai nui in my bedroom for several years.
 This was probably more light than it needed (1000 lumens would likely do), but the plant was happy, so, I never changed to a lesser bulb.
+(Later, I replaced the compact florescent lamp with a full-spectrum LED panel and my ‘ala‘ala wai nui seemed to be just as happy.)
 I would mist my plant once or twice a week since it’s never going to rain in my bedroom.
 However, be careful, particularly inside, not to overwater your ‘ala‘ala wai nui since this will promote rotting of the stems and roots.
 One of the best things about P. tetraphylla is that, unlike some other ‘ala‘ala wai nui such as P. blanda, its basic morphology (i.e., leaf size, internode distance, coloration) doesn’t change much with changes in lighting, watering, or media.

 Diseases & Pests: It’s very unlikely you’ll have any pest problems inside your home or workplace.
 Outside, keep a wary eye for snail or slug damage.
 Keeping the plant in a container off the ground – or, better yet, in a hanging basket – will make it hard to find by these herbivores.
 If you decide to plant your ‘ala‘ala wai nui in the ground or on a rock and the snails or slugs go after it, you can install copper barriers around the plant, use traps, or resort to slug and snail bait poisons.
 Bacterial or fungal rot can be a problem both inside and outside.
 Avoid this potentially fatal problem by not overwatering, and making certain the media in the pot or the soil where your ‘ala‘ala wai nui is planted drains extremely well.